 The last few chapters of Japan – Empire of Shadows presents a who’s who with ‘Citizens of the Empire’, including the good, the bad, and the Gaijin, all with Mythos connections big and small; a history of Japan that runs from millions of years ago to the beginning of the nineteen thirties; and a solid overview of the country’s culture, infrastructure, major organisations and institutions, and more.
 It is also here, penultimately, that Japan – Empire of Shadows explores the Mythos in Japan and her territorial possessions, and her myths in general.
 It highlights how Japan already has its own myths and legends, often connected to Shintoism.
 Numerous creatures taken from Japanese folklore described and given stats, such as Bakemono, Gaki, Kappa, Oni, and Tengu, as are numerous Chinese creatures.
 Some of these, like the Kappa and the Kitsune, actually inflict no Sanity loss!
 Also discussed here is how occult research, including psychic research, is conducted in Japan along with several sample occult tomes.

 Here though, Japan – Empire of Shadows is at its weakest.
 Its treatment of the Cthulhu Mythos is hit and miss.
 Where it succeeds is in its practical application of the Mythos, in the three narrative threads which wend their way through much of the book.
 Where it fails is in the theoretical application, in the supplement’s discussion of the Mythos in Japan.
 It is understandable that a strong emphasis should be placed upon Japan’s own folklore, but in the process it all but ignores the possible presence of any other Mythos creature in Japan or Japanese held territory or any cult—domestic or foreign.
 Some creatures like the Mi-Go and the Dark Young of Shub-Niggurath appear in hooks in some locations, and there is a discussion of the Black Dragon Society, but that is all.
-Now it could be said that this leaves plenty of room for the Keeper to create her own, but some pointers would have been would have been useful…
+Now it could be said that this leaves plenty of room for the Keeper to create her own, but some pointers would have been useful…

 Lastly, a set of appendices provide lists of equipment and their prices, stats for weapons both those of feudal Japan and the firearms of modern Japan, details of transport to and from and in Japan—covering air, sea, and land, a list of inspirational media (which highlights the lack of gaming material relevant to the period), and all of the handouts for the supplement’s three scenarios.
 Here too are the supplement’s new skills and a set of six pre-generated Investigators.
 The latter are mostly Japanese and include a female archaeologist who has studied abroad, a female linguist, a male explorer, a male Shinto priest who has knowledge of several folklore spells, and a female journalist.
 The exception is a male Korean, a former soldier turned bodyguard.
 These are all designed to complement each as a group.
 It would have been perhaps useful to have had a foreign-born Investigator included in the mix.